 Tom Couch: So here’s David Hirsch’s conversation with special father Brian Page.

 David Hirsch: I’m thrilled to be talking today with my friend, Brian Page, of Homewood, a father of three and Vice President of Advancement at Shepherd’s College.

 Brian, thank you for taking the time to do a podcast interview for the Special Fathers Network.

 Brian Page: My pleasure.
 Thank you.

-David Hirsch: You and your wife and the Adelaide had been married for 31 years and are the proud parents of Harold now 25.
-Autumn.
-Grace is now 18 and Benjamin 21 who was born with a brain bleed.
+David Hirsch: You and your wife Natalie have been married for 31 years and are the proud parents of Harold, now 25, Autumn Grace, 18, and Benjamin, 21, who was born with a brain bleed.